 I quickly found out that I would need player boards, naming those Leaderboards seemed like a good idea.
 I figure out that some tracks for ego and popularity could be fun.
 I started testing different methods to have tracks on the board, and soon had the tracks into the cards spaces.
 I have never seen that before, and felt it was quite logical that those cubes should do more than just mark how much ego or popularity you have.
 I had cube spaces on cards at one time, but that was too weird, but I ended up with a cube space on the targets, making it possible to lock the target by getting to much ego.
 I figured out that if you get too much ego, you are more or less crazy and should lose the opportunity to decide what your target should be 😀

 I decided that I wanted different piles of cards to have a natural build up in the game.
 So I made some fun political cards like “Fake news” and “Propaganda” in the level 1 pile, and put more expensive military cards into the level 2 pile.
-To go from level 1 to level 2 the players needed to have finished their main goal card.
+To go from level 1 to level 2 the players needed to have finished their first goal card.
 These were very easy for USA with “Building a wall” and North Korea with “Become a feared nuclear power”.
 Putin was not satisfied as a leader of “only” Russia, so to “Be back in U.S.S.R” seemed like a good goal for Russia.
 I just put “Remain in power” for Venezuela since Maduro is really unpopular and needed to win an election.
 Lucky for me he did win the election in May, I really don’t know how, but maybe a “Corruption card” had something to do with it 😉 Erdogan has worked hard against the democracy in Turkey, so “Become a dictator” seemed natural for Turkey.
 I really like my visualization of dictatorship with the uniform in the closet, just waiting to be used 😀 I will add additional main goal cards for every nation, so it will be a secret which ones the players have on their board.

 When working with the cards I wanted to have something weird going on from time to time.
 So I got the idea to the Dumbness cards that is just shuffled into the card piles.
 They could show up whenever, and the players would knew something stupid could take place when placing their cards.
 I struggled a bit in the start making up funny enough things to put on those cards, but when I got the first funny ideas, I filled up 15 cards quite quickly.
 So now everything can happen.
 Another great thing with these cards is that you can play the game without them, if you want to have a more serious feel and less luck in the game.
 They add a very funny feel to the game so it is a lot more fun to play with them, for example when I player wins the Nobel Peace Prize, and then get enough ego to be crazy enough to fire the nuclear bomb in the next round!